GlitchyZorua/windows93-code-archive/README.md

 # Licensing

+## Many thanks to litevx for saving this archive.
+You have my respect <3
 ## This Repo can't be licsensed.
-The archive have files that might have different linseses You are advised to download them at your own risk!
+The archive might have files that has different linseses.

+You are advised to download them at your own risk!